 How We Do Economic Development: Best Practices and Trends for Place Management Organization

 A 2018 Top Issues Council Report — Downtowns, as areas of rapid growth, have become key tools in the economic development arsenal.
 They have created the places where entrepreneurs and businesses want to work.
 This document represents an effort to chronicle and report on the intersection of downtown management and economic development.
 Today, economic development has become a staple program of downtown organizations, and the variety of approaches to downtown economic development is immense, reflecting differences in downtowns and their communities.
 This report discusses best practices and trends in economic development for place management organizations.
-This report will be available for purchase at the end of October 2018.
+Click here to purchase.

 Inclusive Places: Prioritizing Inclusion and Equity in the Urban Place Management Field